AntonioFasano/SienaR/README.md

 An important thing to note is that you have to set the current course and sitting schedule, by means of `setCourse()` and `setSched()`, otherwise `md.grader.credits()` does not know where to look for.
 If you already did this before, you might want to re-check current values with `getCurrent()`.

 `md.grader.credits()` supports the usual  `csvpath` and  `save` arguments.
 As regards the latter,  `md.grader.credits()` produces by default the same `grades.csv` as `md.grader()` overwriting the existing one.
 This is so because  `md.grader.credits()` output is a superset of `md.grader()`, where you have both the weighted and the unweighted grade, but you can rename the old score file, as shown above, to avoid it being overwritten.

+If you want to rescale the weight, set `rescale = TRUE` or simply don't pass the argument (it's the default):

+    md.grader.credits(maxcredits = 10, rescale = TRUE)

 You might also have noticed, from the output above, that there is another file created, named `studata.rds`.
 This file is in the R own data format and, if you know the R language,  you can use it to make some further processing.